 Since search is used to find solutions to some constraint, search is always initiated by a constraint containing a search variable for which a solution should be computed.
 Since the search variable may be bound to different solutions in different disjunctive branches, it must be abstracted.
 Therefore, a search goal has the type a->Success where a is the type of the values which we are searching for.
-In particular, if c is a constraint containing a variable x and we are interested in solutions for x, i.e., values for x such that x is satisfied, then the corresponding search goal has the form x->c.
+In particular, if c is a constraint containing a variable x and we are interested in solutions for x, i.e., values for x such that c is satisfied, then the corresponding search goal has the form x->c.
 However, any other expression of the same type can also be used as a search goal.

 To control the search performed to find solutions to search goals, Curry has a predefined operator which takes a search goal and produces a list of search goals.
 The search operator try attempts to evaluate the search goal until the computation finishes or performs a non-deterministic splitting.
 In the latter case, the computation is stopped and the different search goals caused by this splitting are returned as the result list.
-Thus, an expression of the form try $\x->c$ can have three possible results:
+Thus, an expression of the form try x-c can have three possible results:

-11The generalization to more than one search variable is straightforward by the use of tuples.
+&lt;sup>11The generalization to more than one search variable is straightforward by the use of tuples.

-1. An empty list.
-This indicates that the search goal x-c has no solution.
-For instance, the expression try $$\x -> 1=:=2$$ reduces to [].
+$$try \ \ \ -> 1=:=2$$

+reduces to [].

 2. A list containing a single element.
 In this case, the search goal $\x->c$ has a single solution represented by the element of this list.
-For instance, the expression reduces to $[\x->x=:=0]$.
-Note that a solution, i.e., a binding for the search variable like the substitution $\{x \mapsto 0\}$, can always be presented by an equational constraint like x=:=0.
+For instance, the expression reduces to $[\x->x=:=0]$ .
+Note that a solution, i.e., a binding for the search variable like the substitution $\{x \mapsto 0\}$ , can always be presented by an equational constraint like x=:=0.

-$$try \x->[x]=:=[0]$$
+$$try \x-> [x] = := [0]$$